 Reference Essential Requirements (including Audit and Risk Assurance Committee Handbook Reference) Yes/No Actions/Comments 3.48 ARAC reviews the clarity and completeness of disclosures in the year-end financial statements.
 (5.23) 3.49 ARAC considers significant accounting policies, any changes to them, and any significant estimates and judgements, if possible, before the start of the financial year.
 (5.23) 3.50 ARAC uses its understanding of the organisation to assess whether disclosures in the financial statements are set properly in context.
-(5.23) 3.51 In reviewing the Annual Accounts, ARAC specifically considers the following: accounting policies comply with relevant requirements, particularly HM Treasury's Financial Reporting Manuat; assurances about the financial systems which provide the figures for the accounts; the quality of the control arrangements for preparing the accounts; key judgements made in preparing the accounts, and management's consideration of their ongoing relevance; any disputes arising between those preparing the accounts and the auditors; and reports, advice and findings from External Audit - especially the Report to those charged with governance (RTTCWG).
+(5.23) 3.51 In reviewing the Annual Accounts, ARAC specifically considers the following: accounting policies comply with relevant requirements, particularly HM Treasury's Financial Reporting Manual; assurances about the financial systems which provide the figures for the accounts; the quality of the control arrangements for preparing the accounts; key judgements made in preparing the accounts, and management's consideration of their ongoing relevance; any disputes arising between those preparing the accounts and the auditors; and reports, advice and findings from External Audit - especially the Report to those charged with governance (RTTCWG).

-) Reference Good Practice Yes/No Actions/Comments 3.52 Annual Report - ARAC reviews the Annual Report to ensure that it is fair and balanced and is easily understandable.
+Reference Good Practice Yes/No Actions/Comments 3.52 Annual Report - ARAC reviews the Annual Report to ensure that it is fair and balanced and is easily understandable.
 3.53 Complex judgements and use of experts - Where novel accounting issues or complex judgements have arisen during the year, ARAC has satisfied itself that management took specialist advice or enlisted expertise.
 3.54 Continual monitoring of significant issues - ARAC is effective in monitoring significant financial reporting issues throughout the year, particularly those which could lead to any potential qualification of the accounts.
 3.55 Reports from third parties - In reaching a view on the accounts, ARAC considers the implications of reports from third parties - for example, on legal matters, valuations or reports from regulators.
 3.56 Key Matters - ARAC considers key matters on its own initiative rather than relying solely on the work of the External Auditor.
 3.57 Understanding of the Organisation - ARAC has a detailed understanding of the organisation and its context and can successfully challenge whether the accounts provide a fair representation of activity.
 3.58 Going Concern - ARAC sufficiently challenges the going concern assessment in the context of its review of the financial statements and understanding of the business.
 3.59 Use of financial models - ARAC offers appropriate challenge to any information which is generated through financial modelling.
 3.60 Financial reporting developments - ARAC is familiar with developments in financial reporting standards and can challenge their application in financial statements.
 3.61 Group Reporting - (For government groups only) ARAC has sufficient oversight of significant financial reporting risks from across the department or group.
-3.62 Submission of unsigned Annual Report and Accounts (ARA) to the C&amp;AG - (For central government bodies) The Annual Report and Accounts should be accompanied by a letter, signed by the Accounting Officer, confirming that the Accounting Officer takes full responsibility for the ARA.
-This letter should make clear that the Accounting Officer has reviewed the ARA to ensure they have been properly prepared in accordance with the guidance; enquired of staff to ensure that it is not anticipated that the ARA, and the ARA, and account and the ARA will be subject to significant adjustment as a result of the audit procedures.
+3.62 Submission of unsigned Annual Report and Accounts (ARA) to the C&AG - (For central government bodies) The Annual Report and Accounts should be accompanied by a letter, signed by the Accounting Officer, confirming that the Accounting Officer takes full responsibility for the ARA.
+This letter should make clear that the Accounting Officer has • reviewed the ARA to ensure they have been properly prepared in accordance with the guidance; • enquired of staff to ensure adequate working papers are available to support the figures in the ARA; and • enquired of staff to ensure that it is not anticipated that the ARA will be subject to significant adjustment as a result of the audit procedures.
+ARAC should be provided with confirmation that the above has happened.